zoxpx/pxdocs/content/portworx-install-with-kubernetes/cloud/azure/aks/deploy-px-operator.md

 ---
-title: 2.
-Deploy Portworx on AKS
+title: Install Portworx on AKS using the Operator
+linkTitle: Install using the Operator
 keywords: on cloud, AKS, Azure Kubernetes Service, Microsoft, Kubernetes, k8s
 description: Learn about applying the spec with Portwork on Azure Kubernetes Service.
-weight: 2
+weight: 3
 ---

 ## Install

+{{% content "shared/operator-install.md" %}}

-{{% content "shared/portworx-install-with-kubernetes-shared-1-generate-the-spec-footer.md" %}}
+{{% content "shared/portworx-install-with-kubernetes-shared-generate-the-spec-footer-operator.md" %}}

 {{<info>}}
 **NOTE:** To deploy Portworx to an Azure Sovereign cloud, you must go to the **Customize** page and set the value of the `AZURE_ENVIRONMENT` variable.
 The following example screenshot shows how you can deploy Portworx to the Azure US Government cloud: